 This information is presented for your information only and West Georgia Beekeepers Association does not condone the use of oxalic acid in a manner that is not legally approved by the EPA and the State of Georgia.

-Workshops at WGA!!
+Extraction Workshop at WGA!!

 Now is the Time

 TREAT FOR MITES!
 As soon as you pull the honey, treat for varroa mites.

 The nectar flow is drawing to an end for most of us.
 Some of us are lucky enough to live in an area where there is sourwood.
 The sourwood flow is in June.
 After that, prepare for a dearth, guard against robbing.
 Goldenrod will bloom in the fall (stinky - I leave that for the bees).